Get in Touch

 Requirements

-• Proficiency in using Microsoft Windows and managing PC files.
+• Proficiency in Microsoft Windows file management.

-• Prior experience with basic ladder logic programming.
+• Foundational experience with ladder logic programming.

 Target Audience

-• PLC programmers and automation engineers.
+• PLC programmers and automation engineering staff.

-• Maintenance technicians and service personnel.
+• Maintenance technicians and service engineers.

 14 Hours